miku/pyflow/37-DataOrientedProgramming.md

 # Data Classes

 * added in 3.7
+* some voices claim, that every class can start as a dataclass - [data-classification](https://blog.glyph.im/2023/02/data-classification.html)

 >  Although they use a very different mechanism, Data Classes can be thought of as “mutable namedtuples with defaults”. -- [https://peps.python.org/pep-0557/](https://peps.python.org/pep-0557/)

 * uses a decorator
 * uses annotations
+* allows to set defaults
+* avoids boilerplate

 > there’s really nothing special about the class: the decorator adds generated methods to the class and returns the same class it was given.